-In line with the World Health Organization’s position, we support exclusive breastfeeding as the best option for infants for the first six months of life.
+In line with the World Health Organization’s (WHO) position, APIYCNA supports exclusive breastfeeding as the best option for infants for the first six months of life.
 Thereafter, we advocate the continued breastfeeding with timely, safe and appropriate complementary feeding.
-As an organization with stakeholders that include parents, caregivers, healthcare professionals, regulators and policy-makers, our mission is to:
+As an organization with stakeholders that include parents, caregivers, healthcare professionals, regulators and policymakers, our mission is to:

 The challenge of providing optimal infant and young child nutrition is complex and multi-faceted.
 In the Asia-Pacific region, this includes meeting the challenge that the triple burden of malnutrition poses.
 Our work is guided by multi-stakeholder cooperation and is based on scientific and medical research.